Public Flipper Releases

 .

 event.
 It uploads our Java artifacts to Maven Central and attaches the Android sample app to the release page on GitHub.
-It runs on GitHub Actions. - The
+It runs on GitHub Actions. - android-sample - runs on every push and open pull request.
+It builds the sample and tutorial apps and uploads the sample APK as artifact for easy debugging and testing.

-The Android snapshot build is run on
+The Android snapshot build is run on CircleCI and configured in .circleci/config.yml.

 There are two potential points for breakage:

-- The platform installation through the
+- Platform installation - runs through the

 sdkmanager